X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: I/O Statement**
 **FORMAT: CMD &lt;file number&gt;[, string]**

 **Action:** This statement switches the primary output device from the video display to the file specified.
-This file could be on disk, tape, a printer, or an I/O device like the modem[^nomodem].
+This file could be on disk, a printer, or an I/O device like the modem[^nomodem].
 The file number must be specified in a prior `OPEN` statemewnt.
 The string, when specified, is sent to the file.
 This is handy for titling printouts, etc.

 When this command is in effect, any `PRINT` statements and `LIST` commands will not display on the screen, but will send the text in the same format to the file.